 A series of systematic, counts of all seal species will be conducted at two different survey areas; 1) in the lower Chesapeake Bay along the CBBT, on the four “islands” (referred to as CBBT 1, CBBT 2, CBBT 3, and CBBT 4), and 2) on the southern tip of the Eastern Shore, at five main haul-out locations.
 Vessel-based counts will be conducted at the CBBT (in collaboration with Virginia Department of Game and Inland Fisheries and HDR, Inc.) and Eastern Shore (in collaboration with The Nature Conservancy) survey areas.
 The number of seals hauled out and in the water will be recorded during each count throughout the season.
 Photographs of seals will be collected between counts for photo-ID for a mark-recapture study to estimate the local population abundance, and to develop a local catalog.
 The use of unmanned aircraft systems (e.g. drones) at the Eastern Shore survey area was added in 2018 to help improve count accuracy during vessel-based point counts and assess the distribution of pinnipeds in the region.

 The number of seals at both CBBT and Eastern Shore survey areas appeared to be increasing through the 2017/18 season based on maximum count for a survey day and average number of seals observed per survey day, however, a drop in both maximum and average counts occurred from 2018-2020 at both locations.
-Some of the lowest maximum and average seal counts for the CBBT and Eastern Shore survey areas were reported for the 2019/2020 season since the start of the study in 2014.
-In addition, there was a statistically significant difference between the average seal counts across the 6 field seasons for the CBBT survey area.
-The drop in maximum and average seal count for the Eastern Shore was not as substantial compared to the CBBT for the 2019/2020 season, and the difference between average seal counts across the 4 field seasons (2016-2020) was not statistically different.
+Some of the lowest maximum and average seal counts for the CBBT and Eastern Shore survey areas since the start of the study in 2014 were reported for the 2019/2020 season.
+In addition, there is a statistically significant difference between the average seal counts across 6 field seasons (2014-2020) for the CBBT survey area.
+The drop in maximum and average seal count for the Eastern Shore was not as substantial compared to the CBBT for the 2019/2020 season, and the difference between average seal counts across 4 field seasons (2016-2020) was not statistically different.
 These trends will continue to be evaluated as more data is collected in the coming years.

 Photo-ID analysis results identified 121 unique individuals from the 2015-2020 field seasons.
 Of the 121 individuals, 75 (62%) were observed only once and 46 (38%) were determined to be present in the study area on more than one occasion across the 5 field seasons, indicating at least some degree of seasonal site fidelity in the lower Chesapeake Bay and coastal Virginia waters.
 More than half of the identified harbor seals (58%) have been sighted at only the CBBT survey area, with a smaller percentage (36%) sighted at only the Eastern Shore survey area.
 Eight individuals were re-sighted at both survey areas on separate survey days within a season and across seasons.
 These results indicate that harbor seals make localized movements throughout the region during their seasonal occupancy and that while some seals may be utilizing a particular haul-out site within a given season, others may utilize multiple haul-out sites within a season.